AgnosPCB/documentation/docs/Connect-the-camera.md

 ![Camera connections](assets/conect_camera.PNG)

 !!! warning "Important"
-    For convenience, do not mount the camera on the mast until it has been completely copnfigured.
+    For convenience, do not mount the camera on the mast until it has been completely configured.

 ## Parameters